FAQs & Testimonies

 8. Can friends room together during STEP?

 Sometimes we are able to accommodate friends.
 Due to available space, it may not be the same room, but maybe the same suite.
 If they room together, they tend to lack in developing friendships with others and also tend to lose the team vision.

 9. Why the restriction on cell phones?

 Use of cell phones and any other communication devices are limited during the STEP training period.
 They provide many opportunities for unneeded distractions.
-If you bringing a cellphone for traveling to and from IAA, they will need to be checked in at registration when you arrive and can be picked up when you sign out at the end of training.
+If you bring a cellphone for traveling to and from IAA, it will need to be checked in at registration when you arrive and can be picked up when you sign out at the end of training.
 You may use your phone during the program to call home.
 It will need checked out before you use it and checked back in after you are finished.

 10. How often will my daughter be able to call home?